ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Being in the NodeJS ecosystem for a few years, I’m surprised by how many startups use NestJS and still face the same issues.
 Probably a lot…</blockquote>

 <h3>4.
-Why I think Web Containers are such a big deal, and how they’re changing the AI coding landscape - <a href="https://medium.com/@morganlinton/why-i-think-web-containers-are-such-a-big-deal-and-how-theyre-changing-the-ai-coding-landscape-be32398fe797" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Modules Matter, Understanding Optimal NestJS Modules Usage - <a href="https://medium.com/@aniamwolff21/why-modules-matter-understanding-optimal-nestjs-modules-usage-411299ca9f07" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Morgan Linton`**
+✍️ **posted by `Aniam Wolff`**

-<blockquote>Back in 2021 a startup in San Francisco called Stackblitz introduced Web Containers, a way to run Node.js directly in the browser.
-While it…</blockquote>
+<blockquote>Currently, we are facing the challenges of migrating from a monolithic system to a microservice architecture.
+Exploring issues opened my…</blockquote>

 <h3>5.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>